 Young men and women formed two lines and their parents went around, talked and picked a partner for their children.

 After that young couple would hold hands, signifying the binding of their marriage for one year and a day.
-If for whatever reason their marriage didn't work out, they would have to wait for the following year's Lughnasadh market where they will stand back to back and go in different directions and this will end their marriage.
+If for whatever reason their marriage didn't work out, they would have to wait for the following year's Lughnasadh market where they would stand back to back and go in different directions and this would end their marriage.
 After that, they are free to choose new partners.

 The Wheel of the Year Holidays are always filled with special magic and charm.